telpirion/MyHerodotus/DevelopmentLog.md

 <<Anxious>> The version of the tutorial in Go says "use standard logging," but it shows how to use the
 cloud.google.com/go/logging library (not the standard `log` package).

+<<Curious>> It seems like reinitializing the LoggingClient each time I need to log a message is
+a bit repetitive.
+I wonder if there is a better pattern for this?

 Sources: